 We want /r/CFB to be a friendly place for everyone.
 Even if you're joking, you never know when someone might misunderstand.
 This also applies to overly sexually- or racially-charged comments that may make groups of people feel uncomfortable or unwelcome.
-It also applies to jokes about sexual assault and rape, as well as mental and developmental disorders.
+It also applies to jokes about sexual assault, rape, and jokes about domestic violence, as well as mental and developmental disorders.

 You may not post any personal information.
 That means: no names, addresses, phone numbers, email addresses, Facebook links, or anything else that might identify someone, including yourself.
 This applies whether or not you have permission from the person.
 This does *not* apply to widely-available information about public figures.
 For more information about what is considered personal information, refer to the official reddit rules.
 We're bound by site rules to enforce this strictly.